Skip to content

 Q.8 What are the disadvantages of singleton in swift?

-, like any design pattern, is a tool that can be used appropriately in certain situations and can be misused in others.
+The Singleton pattern, like any design pattern, is a tool that can be used appropriately in certain situations and can be misused in others.

 Whether the Singleton pattern is considered “bad” depends on the context and how it’s applied.